What Is GPT and How Will It Be Used for Customer Service?

 And while ChatGPT is advanced and promising in so many ways, it’s not a plug-and-play solution for customer service quite yet.

-Let’s think about ChatGPT as a new employee in your contact center.
-If you ask that employee on day one to summarize call interactions, they’ll be able to generate sentences and explanations that are generally accurate but may seem suspect or incomplete to the seasoned experts on your team.
+Imagine ChatGPT as a new employee in your contact center.
+If you ask that employee to summarize call interactions on their first day, they’ll be able to generate sentences and explanations that are generally accurate but may seem suspect or incomplete to the experts on your team.

-But ask that same individual to do the job two months later when they’re starting to understand how the business operates and what customers want, and their summaries will be more actionable, categorical, and specific to the terms that the client uses to run its business.
+Asking that same individual to do the job two months later – when they’re starting to understand how the business operates and what customers want – and their summaries will be more actionable, categorical, and specific to the terms that the client uses to run its business.

-While its responses may sound impressive, it has not been trained on your business and cannot answer questions directed to your products or services—such as if a warranty claim can be accepted or if a customer’s insurance policy will cover their latest claim.
+While its responses may sound impressive, it has not been trained on your business and cannot answer questions about your products or services—such as if a warranty claim can be accepted or if a customer’s insurance policy will cover their latest claim.

-Worse, it may provide factual inaccuracies, which can lead a customer to, say, schedule an appointment at the wrong medical clinic, or deposit money to the wrong account.
+Worse, GPT models may provide factual inaccuracies to negative customer service interactions like scheduling an appointment at the wrong medical clinic, or depositing money to the wrong account.

 In today’s world, it’s one and the same.